as595/NITheP/LECTURES/README.md

 * You can read more about the SVM classifier for gravitational lenses [here](https://arxiv.org/abs/1705.08949) and about the gravitational lenses finding challenge [here](https://arxiv.org/abs/1802.03609)

-* I really like the online notes for Anrej Karpathy's Stanford course on [CNNs for Visual Recognition](http://cs231n.github.io).
+* I really like the online notes for Andrej Karpathy's Stanford course on [CNNs for Visual Recognition](http://cs231n.github.io).